Casablanca Release Notes¶

 Portal - a single, consistent user experience for both design time and run time environments, based on the user’s role.

-Design Time Framework - a comprehensive development environment with tools, techniques, and repositories for defining/describing resources, services, and products:
+Design Time Framework - a comprehensive development environment with tools, techniques, and repositories for defining/describing resources, and services:

 - Service Design and Creation (SDC) provides tools, techniques, and repositories to define/simulate/certify system assets as well as their associated processes and policies.